steqeq/0000/docs/about/compatibility/openmp.md

 OMPX_APU_MAPS=1 HSA_XNACK=1 ./vec_add
 ```

-To debug portability issues between GPU and APU systems, enable the legacy behavior on MI300A by disabling Xnack thus allowing extra memory allocations and copies.
+To debug portability issues between GPU and APU systems, enable the legacy behavior on MI300A by disabling XNACK thus allowing extra memory allocations and copies.
 For example:

 ```bash
 HSA_XNACK=0 ./vec_add